darioblanco/gitops/README.md

 flux check --pre
 ```

-Set the kubectl context to your staging cluster and bootstrap Flux:
+Set the kubectl context to your staging cluster and bootstrap Flux
+(use `kind-staging` in the context flag if running a cluster locally with kind):

 ```sh
 flux bootstrap github \